The four ingredients of an assimilation system

 This scene from America's favorite friends shows us that sometimes the most elegant and powerful realities boil down to a simple recipe.

-I was teaming with Gene Appel to encourage and equip 80 pastors, from 4 countries, in the area's of outreach and Assimilation.
+I experienced the truth of this when I was in Chile with Gene Appel to encourage and equip 80 pastors, from 4 countries, in the area's of outreach and Assimilation.

 These incredibly devoted leaders shepherd churches that range in size from 80 to 400.
 In settings like this, I usually share about how my church assimilates guests: